A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: Major DeFi Protocols

-\section{Protocols for Loanable Funds (PLF)}
+\subsection{Protocols for Loanable Funds (PLF)}

 PLFs let users borrow/lend digital assets in a decentralized fashion.
 Automated smart contracts behave as middle-men.
-They lock assets deposited by the lender and allow borrowers to get liquidity in exchange for collateral.
+They lock assets deposited by the lenders and allow borrowers to get liquidity in exchange for collateral \cite{perez2021}.
 These types of smart contracts are also called Lending Pools \cite{qin2021}.
 These Lending Pools typically lock a pair of tokens, a loanable token, and a collateral token.
-By providing liquidity, lenders gain interest rates depending on the supply \& demand.
-Because there is no guarantee of paying back, Borrowers must over-collateralize their position.
-On top of that, when returning the amount borrowed, the borrowers must pay an interest rate that is split pro-rata among the lenders and the governance token.
-Moreover, when borrowers get liquidated, they will have to pay an additional fee.
+By providing liquidity, lenders gain interest revenue depending on the supply and demand.
+Because there is no guarantee of repayment, borrowers must over-collateralize their position \cite{vadgama2022}.
+On top of that, when returning the amount borrowed, the borrowers must pay interest expenses that are redistributed proportionately to the lenders and the governance token holders.
+When a borrower's loan position becomes liquidated, they will have to pay an additional fee.
 We show in Figure \ref{fig:lending} a typical generalized PLF use case.